hirva-p/Installation-Fest/README.md

 ./<output_file> <arguments ....>
 ```

+## Terminal Setup

+For plugins and customisation of your command shell: https://www.josean.com/posts/terminal-setup

 ## VSCode
 1. Go to: https://code.visualstudio.com/download
 2. Select .zip folder for Apple Silicon or Intel Chip as per your Mac.